-In addition, Alok works to normalize discussions of trauma, shame, and violence against trans and gender non-conforming people of color.
+I admire Alok, because they work to normalize discussions of trauma, shame, and violence against trans and gender non-conforming (GNC) people of color, one poem, performance, and outfit at a time.

 Along with this, they have presented their work in more than 40 countries across 500 venues.